 Checklists are essential for an individual to keep track of tasks already completed and tasks that need to be done yet.
 Excel can help in creating a checklist using the Form Control Feature to keep track of tasks.
 In this article, we will show you how to make a checklist in Excel in 5 easy steps.

-5 Easy Steps to Make a Checklist in Excel
+How to Make a Checklist in Excel: 5 Easy Steps

 In this article, we will demonstrate how to make a checklist in Excel by following 5 easy steps.
 We will use the following dataset of To Do List for this purpose.